CCTV: Boy assaulted during bike robbery outside leisure centre in Northampton

-Between 11.30am and 1.30pm on Sunday, June 8, a teenage boy left his bike secured outside a shop, but when he returned, his bike was on the pavement and an unknown man stood over it.
+Between 11.30am and 1.30pm on Sunday, June 8, a teenage boy left his bike secured outside a shop at the Lings Local Centre, but when he returned, his bike was on the pavement and an unknown man stood over it.

 As the boy attempted to take his bike, the man assaulted him before stealing his bike and riding off towards Tonmead Road, according to Northants Police.